wp-plugins/featured-blog-author/readme.txt

 Donate link: http://ifbdesign.com/donate/
 Tags: blogger, featured, author post
 Requires at least: 2.7
-Tested up to: 2.9.1
+Tested up to: 3.0.1
-Stable tag: 1.0
+Stable tag: 1.1

 An upload-and-activate plugin that creates a author profile at the bottom of every post.
+Now with an admin panel for ease of use updating the background and border colors.

 == Description ==

 An upload-and-activate plugin that creates a author profile at the bottom of every post.
+Now with an admin panel for ease of use updating the background and border colors.

 == Installation ==